egr-314-team-304/egr-314-team-304/Hardware-Proposal.md

 ![Final PCB](Images/team-pcb.png)

 An overview of our finalized PCB.
 This is the only image available due to export license issues in Cadence.
 Two images of the final printed version below.

 ![PCB Front](Images/pcb-front.jpg)
 ![PCB Back](Images/pcb-back.jpg)
+An image of the final hardware all put together.
+Unfortunatly, our surface mount pic32mx250f128b was shorted from the vdd ling to gnd.
+Becuase of this, we connected a spare through hole pic to a perfboard and placed wire connections to each of the pic surface mount pads to connect the pic.

 ## Bill of Materials